First Friday Art Walk

 NexLynx Gallery is the “must see” art gallery on the First Friday Art Walk located in the historic Bates Building in the heart of Downtown Topeka.
 Beginning in 2010, we have shown hundreds of original photographs, paintings, carvings and sculptures from dozens of local and regional artists.
 The First Friday Art Walk is our “Opening Reception“ for each new monthly exhibit at NexLynx Gallery of Arts.
 The First Friday Art Walk is a program of ArtsConnect.

-First Friday Art Walk – March 2024
+First Friday Art Walk – October 2024

 • Our History